boozallen/sdp-docs/pages/deployment-guides/openshift/3_1_Application_Environments.rst

 share the same cluster.
 This prefix is ideally an abbreviation of your project name.
 In the example above, the prefix for the "RedHat Summit" project is "rhs."

-You need to know how many environments you want, and abbreviated names for each.
+You need to know how many environments you want, as well as abbreviated names for each.
+These abbreviated names are placed after ``-e`` in the script's options.
-For each of these environments you will add ``-e <env>``.
 In the example above, there are four environments being provisioned: dev, test, staging, and prod.
-The script will create an Openshift project for each one: rhs-dev, rhs-test, rhs-staging, and rhs-prod.
+The script will create an OpenShift project for each one: rhs-dev, rhs-test, rhs-staging, and rhs-prod.

 .. note::

   These abbreviated names map to the "short names" of the |application_environments|
   in your pipeline configuration file(s).

-You need a name for the project hosting the container images.
+You also need a name for the project hosting the container images.
 This is the *full name of the project* and will not necessarily include the prefix (unlike the other projects being created).
 In the example above, that project is called "red-hat-summit".